Limits on sending email directly from Little Green Light

 • When the email limit is reached, you won’t be able to send more emails until the next month.

 • Constituent email status will be updated with each send.
 It will also periodically update to reflect new stats for clicks, unsubscribes, and other changes.
-You can see these stats on your Direct Email page in Settings > Integration Settings > Direct Email, as shown here:
+You can see these stats on the Usage tab of your Mailings > Emails page:

 Daily limits